mahalia-bone/mahalia-utils/README.txt

 The Linux Kernel version 4.14 is used with realtime (RT) patchset.
 The Cape4All driver is included with the Linux Kernel.

-A custom version of JACK Audio Server is included which has dbus support removed.
+A custom version of the JACK Audio Server is included which has dbus support removed.

 On each reboot of the machine, the default soundcard mixer settings and